cmerrick15/kTMP_MEP_Analysis/README.md

 These will be saved in the .../data/processed/ directory.

 **Step 3 — Generate Figures 4 and 5**
-Run the Python script to load the .csv files and generate the figures.
+Run the Python script to load the .csv files saved in .../data/processed/ and generate the figures.

 Example (Python):